drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Emulator Parameters:** <br>
 **Fullscreen Parameter:** <br>

 'Simple Launcher' has a tool in the Tools menu that can create [Batch Files For Xbox360 XBLA Games].
-Use this tool to automatic create BAT files for you.<br>
+Use this tool to automatically create BAT files for you.<br>
 You can download this emulator on the [Official Website](https://github.com/xenia-project/release-builds-windows/releases).<br>

 ## NEC PC Engine / TurboGrafx 16